Gibson vs Fender

 The two companies differ in the type they use.

-Fender uses single coil pickups such as these Original Vintage Telecaster Pickups, which give the user a raucous sound heavy on the treble.
-These guitars are great at showcasing the instrument's natural bell-like tone for which it is famous.
-The Fender Telecaster was descended from Leo Fender's Esquire model, which featured a single coil pickup in its bridge slot.
+Fender uses single coil pickups which give the user a raucous sound heavy on the treble.
+These guitars are great at showcasing the instrument’s natural bell-like tone for which it is famous.
+The Fender Telecaster was descended from Leo Fender’s Esquire model, which featured a single coil pickup in its bridge slot.

 The Guitar Body

-Gibson models such as the Gibson Les Paul Standard only has a single cutaway.
+Gibson models such as the Les Paul Standard and it’s more affordable Epiphone sibling only have a single cutaway.
 Some players will find access to the upper frets a bit of a challenge because of the massive neck joint.
 The benefit is in solid sustain, but you have to work for it.
-Suck it up buttercup.

 In terms of weight and feel, the Fender Standard Stratocaster is lighter than your typical Gibson which conversely, tend to be considerably heavier due to the mahogany.
 Built for comfort, the Strat also has a tummy cut, nicely rounded contours plus two cosmetic cutaways on its body which allows for easier access to the guitar’s higher notes.